yosmelchiang/wdt_demo/Documentation/Jira.md

 # Sprint Plan (4 weeks)

-In this project, we are going to use 4 weeks to develop our application for the We Deliver Tech application, each focusing on a set of epics, issues and tasks.
+In this project, we are going to spend 4 weeks to develop the We Deliver Tech application, each focusing on a set of epics, issues and tasks.

 ## Sprint 1 (18 Nov - 24 Nov) - Design Phase (1 week)